tallybark/dob/docs/usage.rst

 Upgrade Hamster
 ---------------

-If you've been using Legacy Hamster, upgrade your existing database, and then run the interactive editor:
+If you've been using Legacy Hamster, you can upgrade your existing database, and then run the interactive editor:

 .. code-block:: Bash